htlin222/quarto-doc/README.md

 2. Paste corresponding BibTeX entries into `references.bib`.
 3. Run `Rscript helper.R` (or use `check_refs()` in R) to ensure citations/DOIs are valid.
 4. Run `quarto render index.qmd` to generate HTML + DOCX outputs under `_site/`.

+## GitHub Pages Deployment

+- The workflow at `.github/workflows/quarto-gh-pages.yml` runs on every push to `main`.
+It checks out the repo, installs Quarto + R, installs `httr`/`bib2df`, renders the project, and uploads `_site/` as the Pages artifact.
+- In the GitHub repo settings, enable Pages with **Source → GitHub Actions** so that `actions/deploy-pages` can publish from the workflow.
+- After the workflow succeeds, the `deploy` job publishes the generated site to the GitHub Pages environment and surfaces the live URL in the Actions log.